gsagot/oc_p4_instagrid/README.md

 # INFOS

 I tried to use different ways to build Interface :
+- CompoView is a subclass of UIview.
-- CompoView is a subclass of UIview, UIImagePickerControllerDelegate, UINavigationControllerDelegate.
+- ViewController is a subclass of UIViewController, UIImagePickerControllerDelegate, UINavigationControllerDelegate.
-- UI variables are created in code but also in storyboard and referenced with @IBOutlet
+- UI variables are created in code but also in storyboard and referenced with @IBOutlet in ViewController.
+- ViewController present UIAlertController, UIActivityController
 - UIPanGestureRecognizer(), UIGraphicsImageRenderer(), UIImagePickerController()